medusajs/medusa-starter-default/src/services/README.md

 export default MyService;
 ```

 The first argument to the `constructor` is the global giving you access to easy dependency injection.
 The container holds all registered services from the core, installed plugins and from other files in the `/services` directory.
-The registration name is a camelCased version of the file name with the type appended i.e.: `my.js` is registered as `myService`, `custom-thing.js` is registered as `customThingService`.
+The registration name is a camelCased version of the file name with the type appended i.e.: `my-custom.js` is registered as `myCustomService`, `custom-thing.js` is registered as `customThingService`.

 You may use the services you define here in custom endpoints by resolving the services defined.